torch/torch7/ROADMAP.md

  - **[definite]** Benchmarking support in Tester
  - **[definite]** Consistent testing scripts across all core projects
  - **[definite]** 'nn' container unified interface between containers and graph
  - **[mostly definite]** Switch to batch only assumption in 'nn'.
-Right now, the code is unnecesasrily complicated for stochastic/batch confusion, we needed extra functions like nInputDims and such.
+Right now, the code is unnecessarily complicated for stochastic/batch confusion, we needed extra functions like nInputDims and such.
  - **[needs discussion]** Support named arguments in the constructor for all 'nn' layers.
  - **[definite]** 'rnn' package.
       - **Soumith**: Nicholas Leonard's seems to be a good one.
  - **[mostly definite]** argcheck for all core functions in torch.
 Get rid of cwrap's ugliness.
  - **[definite]** improve paths to support more file system operations
        - **Clement**: could lfs and penlight be made more standard? penlight is a heavy package but provides so much utility
-	   - **Soumith**: I think penlight is lighweight and provides strong utility, definitely consider dependence.
+	   - **Soumith**: I think penlight is lightweight and provides strong utility, definitely consider dependence.
  - **[definite]** JIT/Lua/FFI/GC:
    - **koray**: I think Torch should be agnostic to whatever is the backend;
    - **clement**: yes!